Carbon-Chain Chemistry in the Interstellar Medium: Chemical Simulations

 These authors also investigated cyanopolyyne chemistry in detail during the warm-up and hot-core periods.
-Basically, formation and destruction reactions of HC$_{3}$N, HC$_{5}$N, and HC$_{7}$N are similar.
-We give an explanation of HC$_{5}$N as an example.
-Figure \ref{fig:modelHC5N} shows the modeled HC$_{5}$N abundances obtained by the 3-phase (gas, dust, ice) model with a heating timescale of $1\times10^6$ yr \citep{tani2019model}.
-The gas-phase HC$_{5}$N abundance (red curves) shows a drastic change with time (or temperature) evolution.
-During the warm-up period, HC$_{5}$N is mainly formed by the reaction between C$_{4}$H$_{2}$ and CN.
-In addition to this, the reaction between CCH and HC$_{3}$N partly contributes to the HC$_{5}$N formation.
-This reaction (CCH+HC$_{3}$N) is important around $t\approx8.5\times10^5$ yr, when the gas-phase HC$_{3}$N abundance increases.
-At that time, the HC$_{3}$N production is enhanced by the reaction between CCH and HNC.
-We indicate some molecules with green arrows in Figure \ref{fig:modelHC5N}.
+Basically, the formation and destruction reactions of HC$_3$N, HC$_5$N, and HC$_7$N are similar.
+We give an explanation of HC$_5$N as an example (Fig.\,\ref{fig:modelHC5N}).
+The gas-phase HC$_5$N abundance (red curves) shows a drastic change with time (or temperature) evolution.
+During the warm-up period, HC$_5$N is mainly formed by the reaction between C$_4$H$_2$ and CN.
+In addition to this, the reaction between CCH and HC$_3$N partly contributes to the HC$_5$N formation.
+This reaction (CCH+HC$_3$N) is important around $t\approx8.5\times10^5$ yr, when the gas-phase HC$_3$N abundance increases.
+At that time, the HC$_3$N production is enhanced by the reaction between CCH and HNC.
+We indicate some molecules with green arrows in Fig.\,\ref{fig:modelHC5N}.
 These indicate that each molecule directly sublimates from dust grains at these various ages.
-Methane (CH$_{4}$) sublimates from dust grains around 25 K ($t\approx7.2\times10^{5}$ yr), and carbon-chain formation starts, namely WCCC.
-After that, CN and C$_{2}$H$_{2}$ sublimate from dust grain at $t=7.7\times10^5$ yr ($T\approx31$ K) and $t=9.3\times10^5$ yr ($T\approx55$ K), respectively.
-The C$_{4}$H$_{2}$ species is formed by the gas-phase reaction of ``CCH + C$_{2}$H$_{2}$ $\rightarrow$ C$_{4}$H$_{2}$ + H''.
-When the temperature reaches around 73 K ($t=1.0\times10^{6}$ yr), C$_{4}$H$_{2}$ directly sublimates from dust grains.
-The enhancement of the gas-phase abundances of CN and C$_{4}$H$_{2}$ boosts the formation of HC$_{5}$N in the gas phase.
+Methane (CH$_{4}$) sublimates from dust grains around 25 K ($t\approx7.2\times10^5$ yr), and carbon-chain formation starts, namely WCCC.
+After that, CN and C$_2$H$_2$ sublimate from dust grain at $t=7.7\times10^5$ yr ($T\approx31$ K) and $t=9.3\times10^5$ yr ($T\approx55$ K), respectively.
+The C$_4$H$_2$ species is formed by the gas-phase reaction of ``CCH + C$_2$H$_2$ $\rightarrow$ C$_4$H$_2$ + H''.
+When the temperature reaches around 73 K ($t=1.0\times10^6$ yr), C$_4$H$_2$ directly sublimates from dust grains.
+The enhancement of the gas-phase abundances of CN and C$_4$H$_2$ boosts the formation of HC$_5$N in the gas phase.

-We can see that the HC$_{5}$N abundances in dust surface and ice mantles increase when the gas-phase HC$_{5}$N abundance decreases.
-This means that the HC$_{5}$N molecules, which are formed in the gas phase, adsorb onto dust grains and accumulate in ice mantles before the temperature reaches its sublimation temperature ($T\approx115$ K, corresponding to $t=1.2\times10^6$ yr).
-Their results are based on the concept of HCCC (Figure \ref{fig:HCCCconcept}).
+We can see that the HC$_5$N abundances in dust surface and ice mantles increase when the gas-phase HC$_5$N abundance decreases.
+This means that the HC$_5$N molecules, which are formed in the gas phase, adsorb onto dust grains and accumulate in ice mantles before the temperature reaches its sublimation temperature ($T\approx115$ K, corresponding to $t=1.2\times10^6$ yr). \citet{tani2023} have advocated the concept of HCCC (Fig.\,\ref{fig:HCCCconcept}) based on these results.